wabzqem/qantas-code/README.md

 $ git pull --rebase
 ```

-Add the `public` folder as submobule to this git repository on `master`.

 First time only: Add submodule to set the `public` directory to use qantasairways.github.io repository as the remote and make the deploy script executable

 ```